sofahoba/ZohoCrmTrello/README.md

 GET http://localhost:8080/api/test/sync
 This endpoint performs the core automation job of the project.
 When called, it:

-    ✅ Fetches all Deals from Zoho CRM (via https://www.zohoapis.com/crm/v2/Deals)

-    🔍 Filters deals that are at a specific stage (e.g., "Proposal") and do not have a Trello board yet.
+✅ Fetches all Deals from Zoho CRM (via https://www.zohoapis.com/crm/v2/Deals) 🔍 Filters deals that are at a specific stage (e.g., "Proposal") and do not have a Trello board yet.
 📋 Creates a new Trello board for each of those deals.
 📌 Adds default Trello lists:
 To Do
 In Progress
  Done
 🧾 Optionally creates a sample card on the board with the Deal's name.
-## 📁 Project Structure

-src/
-└── main/
-├── java/
-│ └── com.flakTechTask.zohoCrmTrello/
-│ ├── AOP/
-│ │ └── LoggingAspect.java
-│ ├── component/
-│ │ ├── SyncScheduler.java
-│ │ ├── TrelloProperties.java
-│ │ └── ZohoProperties.java
-│ ├── config/
-│ │ └── AppConfig.java
-│ ├── controller/
-│ │ └── TestController.java
-│ ├── exception/
-│ │ ├── ApiException.java
-│ │ └── GlobalExceptionHandler.java
-│ ├── services/
-│ │ ├── TrelloService.java
-│ │ ├── ZohoAuthService.java
-│ │ └── ZohoCRMService.java
-│ └── ZohoCrmTrelloApplication.java
-└── resources/
-├── static/
-├── templates/
-└── application.properties